nestybox/sysbox-ee/docs/user-guide/troubleshoot.md

 This log often has useful information on why the failure occurred.

 One common reason for failure is that the host is lacking sufficient storage.
-In this case you'll see a message like this one in the kubelet log:
+In this case you'll see messages like these ones in the kubelet log:

     Disk usage on image filesystem is at 85% which is over the high threshold (85%).
-Trying to free 1284963532 bytes down to the low threshold (80%).
+Trying to free 1284963532 bytes down to the low threshold (80%). eviction_manager.go:168] Failed to admit pod kube-flannel-ds-amd64-6wkdk_kube-system(e3f4c428-ab15-48af-92eb-f07ce06aa4af) - node has conditions: [DiskPressure]

 To overcome this, make some more storage room in your host and redeploy the pods.